Skip to main content

 • 89% view research as their principal challenge, and 93% say maintaining research excellence is a clear focal point.

-• 84% pinpoint funding as a high priority, with 66% anticipating that this challenge will intensify over the next five years.
+• 84% pinpoint funding as a high priority, with 66% anticipating this challenge to intensify over the next five years.

-• 75% see talent, including the recruitment and retention of staff, as a significant challenge.
-66% predict that managing human capital will only become more difficult in the future.
+• 75% see talent, including recruitment and retention, as a significant challenge.
+66% predict that managing talent will become more difficult in the future.

 Key findings: Funding leaders